 With the promise of lower costs, increased efficiencies, and new ways to meet organizational priorities, there is a lot of excitement about cloud computing.
-This is particularly true for government organizations that see ways to leverage the cloud to improve transparency, advance collaboration, and increase citizen services.
+This is particularly true for government organizations that see ways to leverage the cloud to reduce costs, improve transparency, advance collaboration, better focus on critical needs, and increase citizen services.

 Microsoft is the clear leader in cloud computing with software, services, and tools that are familiar to people around the world.
 Our vision for cloud computing offers a holistic approach that enables organizations to determine what they need from the cloud and how it fits into their environment.
 Cloud computing should not be an all-or-nothing decision, but rather, another set of tools to accomplish your goals and meet the requirements of your organization.
-This is why Microsoft provides offerings to support public, private, and on-premises solutions you can decide which capabilities belong in your environment and which belong outside, to complement, extend, or replace your existing information and communications technology (ICT) assets.
+This is why Microsoft provides offerings to support public, private, and on-premises solutions - you can decide which capabilities belong in your environment and which belong outside, to complement, extend, or replace your existing ICT assets.

 The benefits of cloud computing

 Reduced initial capital expenses through lower technology cost.

 Ability to redeploy ICT staff while maintaining or expanding capabilities.

 Greater agility and scalability to adapt to changing workloads and needs.